TreyM-WSS/m2x-android/README.md

 ### Obtain key information

-In case you've got a key and need to determine whether it is a Feed or Master key, or simply check if you have POST permissions, you can do it by using code similar to the following snippet
+In case you've got a key and need to determine whether it is a Feed or Master key, or simply check if you have POST permissions, you can do so by using code similar to the following snippet

 ```Java
 String keyValue = "Key Value Goes Here";